+View Browser.)
 To apply a preset to a photo, click on the preset in the mini-browser or in the Quick View Browser.
 Presets are not cumulative; clicking on another preset will remove the previous one and apply the new one.

-full-screen representation of that category's presets, giving you a larger representation of how that preset will look on your image.
+Clicking on the Quick View Browser icon in the Panels pane (or choosing Open Quick View Browser from the Window menu) will open a full-screen representation of that category's presets, giving you a larger representation of how that preset will look on your image.